The Best Small Toilets For Your Tiny Bathroom

 Installation is just like any other toilet and conceals all the screws nicely.
 However, if you want to take the easy way out, just get a plumber to do it all for you.

 Hitchhiking through galaxy may be a great pain in the ass, but hey, no one tells you to do that.

-When picking a small toilet, there few factors to consider:
+When picking a small toilet, there are a few factors to consider:

 A typical toilet’s dimensions are around 27' 1/2” D x 18' 3/4” W x 26” H.

-Needless to say, a "small" toilet should be smaller than these number, but here comes the tricky question.
+Needless to say, a "small" toilet should be smaller than these dimensions, but here comes the tricky question.
 How small should a small toilet be and do they compromise functionality with size?